 What are AGEs and why should I care?
 AGEs are advanced glycation end products.
 The more of them we have, the older our body is.
 Glycation is the addition of sugar to protein.
 When sugar on protein reacts, it welds molecules together, making tissues stiffer.
 Our joints get stiffer.
 We get less flexible.
 Our heart muscle gets stiffer, and does not pump as well.
 Our blood vessels get stiffer.
-Our blood pressure goes up.
+And our blood pressure goes up.
 Our bones get more fragile, and break more easily.
 Our liver and kidneys cannot process molecules as well, so they start to fail.
 AGEs are involved in cataracts, and may contribute to aging of the brain.

 Collagen is the major structural support molecule in our body.
-And is the main molecule that gets welded by glycation.
+And it is the main molecule that gets welded by glycation.
 The process involves one collagen molecule crosslinking to another collagen molecule.
-This prevents the molecules sliding past each other normally.
-If the molecules cannot slide, the tissue they are in gets stiffer.
+This prevents the molecules from sliding past each other normally.
+If the molecules cannot slide, the tissue they are in stiffens.

 Another molecule that is crosslinked by glycation is elastin.
 Elastin gives elasticity to tissues.
 It allows, for example, the skin of young people to snap back into place when pulled.
 In older folks with deteriorated elastin, skin sits as a fold when pulled and slowly drifts back into place.

 How AGEs Form

 AGEs form in 2 main ways.
 One is by the action of enzymes.
 The other is by direct chemical reaction between a reducing sugar and an amino acid of a protein.
 The second method occurs more frequently in diabetics than non-diabetics.
 It may contribute to a diabetic's accelerated biologic aging.

 The second method also occurs in food.
 There is evidence that when we eat food that is high in AGEs, our tissues develop more crosslinks.
 This results in our accelerated aging, even if we are not diabetic.

 AGEs Are Absorbed And Harm Our Health